ume01234/leetcode-log/0001-two-sum/README.md

 ## ✔︎ Insights from Solution
 The answer used a hash search method, which is a more efficient method.
-when iterating through the elements of a given array, it searches a hash map(dictionary) to see if there is an element with a step count that satisfies the target.
+When iterating through the elements of a given array, it searches a hash map(dictionary) to see if there is an element with a step count that satisfies the target.
 if not, it repeatedly adds that element.
-the search time for a hash map is O(1) on average, which is shorter than the O(n^2) average for brute force searching.
+The search time for a hash map is O(1) on average, which is shorter than the O(n^2) average for brute force searching.
-the built-in function *enumerate()* can retrieve the element and index simultaneously when looping with a for statement, etc.
+The built-in function *enumerate()* can retrieve the element and index simultaneously when looping with a for statement, etc.

 ## ✔︎ Key Points
 - Use Hash Map for quick complement lookup.